Sairajnaikwadi2003/Python-project/README.md

+# Python-project
+Python Projects Repository This repository contains a collection of Python projects, including a Tic Tac Toe game and a Card game.

 Tic Tac Toe

 The Tic Tac Toe game is a classic two-player game where players take turns marking X or O on a 3x3 grid.
 The objective is to get three marks in a row, either horizontally, vertically, or diagonally.
 The game is implemented using Python and provides a user-friendly command-line interface.